Inventory Management Guide

 Wes Brown, Head of Operations at Black Claw LLC

 Inventory management involves much more than just warehousing your products.
-Fulfillment and inventory management go hand in hand.
+Fulfilment and inventory management go hand in hand.
 Here’s how a 3PL helps you manage your inventory.

 Sync SKUs and orders from your store